grpc/proposal/A7-backward-compatibility-management.md

 ## Implementation
 1. Implement workaround list and surface APIs in C (mxyan@), Java (TBA) and Go (TBA).
-2. Implement `enable\_workaround` API for user in wrapping languages providing server (TBA).
+2. Implement `enable_workaround` API for user in wrapping languages providing server (TBA).
 3. Create workaround list doc on gRPC Github repo (mxyan@).

 ## Open issues (if applicable)
 Currently, gRPC allows user to add custom strings into `user-agent` field.
-As far as I know all the languages prefix the user's custom `user-agent` in front of gRPC`s `user-agent` string.
+As far as I know all the languages prefix the user's custom `user-agent` in front of gRPC's `user-agent` string.
 Some languages, however, allows user to completely overwrite the `user-agent` string, which are not supposed to be.
 These methods are not documented, but we do not know if users have taken advantage of it.
 This is a risk associated with identifying client's version with `user-agent` field.